iztanpy/reactapp/README.md

 Once downloaded, open the a terminal and run npm start or yarn start and scan the generated QR code using your mobile device.

+Do open up the following link before to facilitate a faster initial link: https://glacial-springs-53214.herokuapp.com/.

 Enjoy!
 If there are issues do feel free to post on the issue page/give us your feedback.
 Thank you!